 Dance is a regular warm-up for Michelle Jenneke

-Since then, Jenneke’s life has changed: in addition to regular workouts, she had to start and regularly maintain pages on Facebook, Twitter, and Instagram.
+Since then, Jenneke’s life has changed.
+In addition to regular workouts, she had to start and regularly maintain pages on Facebook, Twitter, and Instagram.
 The number of subscribers on Instagram quickly reached 450,000.

-Way from runner to the model
+The way from runner to the model

 Michelle Jenneke appeared on the covers of various fashion magazines around the world and took 10th place in the ranking of the “Most Desired Women of 2013” of the men’s online publication Askmen.com.